Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning: Abstract

 \section{Abstract}

 The professionalism of a human doctor in outpatient service depends on two core abilities: the ability to make accurate medical decisions and the medical consultation skill to conduct strategic, empathetic patient inquiry.
 Existing Large Language Models (LLMs) have achieved remarkable accuracy on medical decision-making benchmarks.
 However, they often lack the ability to conduct the strategic and empathetic consultation, which is essential for real-world clinical scenarios.
 To address this gap, we propose \textbf{\textsc{Doctor-R1}}, an AI doctor agent trained to master both of the capabilities by ask high-yield questions and conduct strategic multi-turn inquiry to guide decision-making.
 Our framework introduces three key components: a multi-agent interactive environment, a two-tiered reward architecture that separately optimizes clinical decision-making and communicative inquiry skills, and an experience repository to ground policy learning in high-quality prior trajectories.
-We evaluate \textsc{Doctor-R1} on OpenAI's HealthBench and MAQuE, assessed across multi-facet metrics, such as communication quality, user experience, and task accuracy.
-Remarkably, \textsc{Doctor-R1} surpasses state-of-the-art open-source specialized LLMs by a substantial margin with higher parameter efficiency and outperforms powerful proprietary models.
-Furthermore, the human evaluations show a strong preference for \textsc{Doctor-R1} to generate human-preferred clinical dialogue, demonstrating the effectiveness of the framework.
+We evaluate \textsc{Doctor-R1} on HealthBench and MAQuE, assessed across multi-facet metrics, such as communication quality, user experience, and task accuracy.
+Remarkably, \textsc{Doctor-R1} surpasses state-of-the-art specialized LLMs by a substantial margin with higher parameter efficiency and outperforms powerful proprietary models.
+Human expert evaluations show that \textsc{Doctor-R1} achieves superior clinical capability and patient-centric performance.
 For more details refer to \url{https://github.com/thu-unicorn/Doctor-R1}.